Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 - apply research design skills to the specific field of security studies.

-This module provides subject-specific training for students on the `Research training? pathway in Security Studies through an exploration of emerging issues on the global security agenda.
+This module provides subject-specific training for students through an exploration of emerging issues on the global security agenda.

 - security relations at a state-societal level in both the developing and developed world;